-This week allows our staff to challenge campers and celebrate their successes in many areas including athletics, social skills, and reaching individualized goals.
+This week allows our staff to challenge campers and celebrate their successes in many areas including athletics, social skills, and reaching individualized goals through a variety of themed activities and challenges.

-Ouest Staff
+Quest Staff

-Jodie Knott, Ph.D., camp director and licensed clinical psychologist, coordinates the Quest treatment program.
+Jodie Knott, Ph.D., camp director, a licensed clinical psychologist and behavioral analyst, coordinates the Quest treatment program.
 She has created and facilitated therapeutic, experiential learning interventions for children for over since 1999 and specializes in the assessment and treatment of attention and learning disorders, in addition to mood disorders.
 Quest staff is trained to provide positive intervention to teach new, constructive behaviors.
 Counselors provide verbal support for accomplishments and directions for areas of improvement.
 By developing an open and nurturing environment where children feel accepted and respected, campers make positive changes because they feel safe to try new behaviors.
 Bios of Quest's head staff are available on the website.